 Early History of the Meiggs family

-Another 97 words (7 lines of text) covering the years 137 and 1379 are included under the topic Early Meiggs History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Meiggs research.
+Another 49 words (4 lines of text) covering the years 137 and 1379 are included under the topic Early Meiggs History in all our PDF Extended History products and printed products wherever possible.

 Meiggs Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Meiggs include Megson, Meggson, Meggison, Meggeson, Megginson, Meiggs, Meggenson, Meggy and many more.

 Early Notables of the Meiggs family (pre 1700)